Table of Contents

 - 8 Pharmacies Making Mahasudarshan Kadha

-Mahasudarshan Kadha (Kwath, Quath or Decoction) is polyherbal Ayurvedic combination used in treatment of various types of fevers.
-It detoxifies body due to Amapachana action.
+Mahasudarshan Kadha (Kwath, Quath or Decoction) is polyherbal Ayurvedic combination used in the treatment of various types of fevers.
+It detoxifies the body due to Amapachana action.
 In any kind of fever, the liver is affected.
-This formulation works on liver and spleen and helps in proper functioning of both.
+This formulation works on the liver and spleen and helps in proper functioning of both.

 Mahasudarshan Kwath is useful in fever due to various reasons such as flu, Vishamjwar, Malaria, Chikungunya etc.

 Mahasudarshan Kwath is herbal liquid medicine based on Asava Arishtha principle of Ayurveda.
 Asava and Arishtha are Ayurvedic medicines prepared by fermentation.
 These are medicated spirituous liquors.
 Fermentation generates alcohol which in turn extracts the active constituent of medicinal herbs.
 The self-generated alcohol also helps in better and rapid absorption of the drug in the body.
 All Asava and Arishtha possess common property of being stomachic, stimulant, astringent and tonic.
 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.

 - Reference Text: Siddha Yog Sangraha